-Units in Inquiry Journeys and Inquiry Innovators are built from instructional modules, each of which contains a connected series of lessons.
+Units in Inquiry Journeys are built from instructional modules, each of which contains a connected series of lessons.
 Modules fall into three main categories.

 - Launch Modules: A Launch Module is made up of lessons that hook students into the inquiry, introduce the Inquiry Question, and help students generate questions to guide their exploration.
 A Launch Module is used only once, at the beginning of each unit.

 - Investigation Modules: An Investigation Module is framed by a unique Essential Question.
 It contains lessons that guide students through the investigation of a specific topic related to the inquiry.
 Typically, there are four Investigation Modules per unit.